total-typescript/total-typescript-book/book-content/book.md

 };
 ```

+This makes the code a lot more concise, and gives us a single source of truth for the `Rectangle` type.

 ## Arrays and Tuples

 ### Arrays

-As well as objects, you can also describe the types of arrays in TypeScript.
+You can also describe the types of arrays in TypeScript.
 There are two different syntaxes for doing this.

 The first option is the square bracket syntax.
-This syntax is similar to the type annotations we've made so far, but with the addition of the square brackets to indicate an array.
+This syntax is similar to the type annotations we've made so far, but with the addition of two square brackets at the end to indicate an array.

 ```typescript
 let albums: string[] = [